On the heat kernel and the Dirichlet form of Liouville Brownian Motion: Liouville Heat Kernel and Liouville Green Functions

-From \cite{GRV}, we now that the latter quantity converges to $0$ as $\epsilon$ to $0$.
+From \cite{GRV}, we know that the latter quantity converges to $0$ as $\epsilon$ goes to $0$.
 Let us now prove the continuity of $R_\lambda^{X,\epsilon}f$.
 By the Markov property of the Brownian motion, we get:

 Now we consider two points $x$ and $y$ in $D$ and realize the coupling of $(B^x,F(x,\cdot))$ and $(B^y,F(y,\cdot)) $ explained in \cite{GRV}.
 Recall that this coupling lemma allows us to construct a Brownian motion $B^x$ starting from $x$ and a Brownian motion $B^y$ starting from $y$ in such a way that they coincide after some random stopping time $\tau^{x,y}$.
-Let us denote by $\Pb^B$ the law of the couple $(B^x,B^y)$ and $\E^B$ the corresponding expectation.
+Let us denote by $\Pb^B$ the underlying probability measure and $\E^B$ the corresponding expectation.
 We obtain:

 Concerning the first quantity, observe that it is different from $0$ only if the two Brownian motions have not coupled before time $\epsilon$, in which case we use the rough bound $\|R_\lambda^Xf\|_\infty\leq \lambda^{-1}\|f\|_\infty$ to get: